herougo/QuestionBankCSharp/README.md

 # Question Bank

-A web app for organizing math questions in a tag-based system for studying purposes.
+Question Bank is a web app for practicing math questions.
+You can do the following.

+- Filter by course, difficulty, and topic
+- View full solutions
+- Automatically generate sample exams
+- Log in keep track of questions you've done
+- Add questions of your own

 Technologies Used: